moody/Dejunk/README.md

 Each character is assigned a profile, which holds its own `Inclusions (Profile)` and `Exclusions (Profile)` lists along with its own copy of the auto-sell, auto-repair, and junk-detection options.
 Multiple characters can share the same profile.

 Every character starts on the `Default` profile.
-Adding an item to a profile list while on `Default` creates a new profile for that character and switches to it automatically.
+Changing a profile option or adding an item to a profile list while on `Default` creates a new profile for that character and switches to it automatically.

-Profiles can also be created, switched, renamed, and deleted directly from the Profiles Frame, opened via `/dejunk profiles`, its keybind, or the gear icon in the main window's footer.
+Profiles can also be created, switched, renamed, and deleted directly from the Profiles Frame, opened via `/dejunk profiles` or the gear icon in the main window's footer.
 The footer also shows the name of the active profile.
 The `Default` profile cannot be renamed or deleted, and deleting the active profile switches back to `Default`.

 ![Profiles Frame](/.github/images/ProfilesFrame.png?raw=true)